ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 ### The !report command

-*Caution: Reporting bad behaviour via the `!report` command **does not work** in osu!(lazer), and such messages will be visible to everyone!
-In order to report a user misbehaving in chat via osu!(lazer), see [Chat reporting in osu!(lazer)](#lazer-report).*
+*Caution: Reporting a user via the `!report` command **does not work** in osu!(lazer), and such messages will be visible to everyone!
+Instead, [use the report menu](#lazer-reports).*

 ![](img/report-command.jpg "Example of using the !report command")

 Chat misbehaviour is the most common infringement.
 To report it, use [the `!report` command](https://osu.ppy.sh/community/forums/topics/34843), preferably in the channel where the infringement(s) took place.
 Don't feel stressed: if your message starts with `!report` and a space, **it is only visible to moderators** and no one else in the chat.
-You can also use the report function via the [in-game overlay](#in-game-overlay) as depicted below if you are still concerned.
+You can also use the report function via the osu!(stable) client's [in-game overlay](#stable-reports) as depicted below if you are still concerned.

 The command's syntax has two forms: